 What can you say about Rome?
 Once the most powerful nation in the world and the seed from which western culture grew, Rome has everything.
-If you love history, Italian food, amazing scenery, or friendly people, you’ll find all that and more when you visit this incredible, beautiful city.
+If you love history, Italian food, amazing scenery, or friendly people, you’ll find all that and more when you visit Rome – the incredible, beautiful city.

 As long as you’re careful and you pay attention to the tips and tricks in this guide, you’ll be able to avoid problems and have the trip of a lifetime while in Rome.